liuchennn1414/quantexaProject/README.md

 1. Extract out a random passenger, print out its to & from column and make a manual comparison with the actual count.
 ###### Q4
 1. Extract out the unique flightIds of 2 passengers, iterate over to find if the number of matching flightIds match with the answer.
+2. Check for any wrong record with count <= 3